-(j) Indo-Pacific king mackerel.
+(j) Indo-Pacific king mackerel.]

 OPTION 2

+[5.2 The Commission [may / shall] apply this Resolution to, or develop an alternative regime for other IOTC stocks, taking into account the advice of the Scientific Committee.]

-5.3.
-In determining the priority order and timelines in which to establish allocations for stocks referred to in Articles 5.1 and 5.2, the Commission shall take into account the state of the stocks based on advice from the Scientific Committee, the data available for the stock, and whether a TAC has been established for the stock.
+[5.3.
+In determining the priority order and timelines in which to establish allocations for stocks referred to in Articles 5.1 and 5.2, the Commission shall take into account the state of the stocks based on advice from the Scientific Committee, the data available for the stock, and whether a TAC has been established for the stock.]

 Article 6.
 ALLOCATION STRUCTURE